-According to legend, an English woman by the name of Sarah Ellen Roberts was executed after being charged as a witch, vampire and murderer.
-In an elaboration of the story, Sarah was said to be one of Dracula’s three brides.
-After her death, the Church of England refused her burial in consecrated ground, so her husband, John Roberts, traveled the world trying to find a destination to bury his wife.
+According to legend, an English woman by the name of Sarah Ellen Roberts was charged as a vampire, murderer, and witch.
+In an elaboration of the story, Sarah was said to be one of Dracula’s brides.
+After her death, the Church of England refused her burial in consecrated ground, so her husband, John Roberts, traveled the world trying to find a place to bury his wife.
 The small Peruvian town of Pisco was the only place to accept her body.

-Sarah swore before her death in 1913 that she would rise from the dead and take vengeance in 80 years.
-But nothing out of the ordinary happened in Pisco when 1993 rolled around.
-However, a deadly earthquake shook the town in 2007 and her grave was one of the only tombs that was mysteriously left untouched.
-Til this day citizens claim to see a ghostly woman wander the town’s dusty streets at night.
-So when you go to Pisco for the famous drink, don’t forget to look for the Vampire of Pisco!
+Sarah swore before her death in 1913 that she would rise from the dead and take vengeance in 80 years, but nothing out of the ordinary happened in Pisco when 1993 rolled around.
+However, a deadly earthquake shook the town in 2007, and her grave was mysteriously one of the only few tombs that were left untouched.

-The Amazon rainforest in Brazil is a place of unique ecological diversity.
-Travelers can take a leisure cruise down the mighty Amazon River, enjoy the serenades of exotic birds at a jungle lodge, and even catch glimpses of some of the world’s most fascinating wildlife in their natural habitats.
-But, the mythical Brazilian encantado – a name that roughly translates to the “enchanted one”- is a creature that you don’t want to encounter.
+The Amazon rainforest is a place of unique ecological diversity.
+Travelers can take a leisure cruise down the mighty Amazon River and enjoy the melodies of exotic birds at a jungle lodge.
+But, the mythical Brazilian Encantado – a name that roughly translates to the “enchanted one”- is a creature that you don’t want to encounter.

-These supernatural shapeshifters are frequently sighted and jungle residents have been known to avoid walking near the riverbanks at night in fear of encountering an encantado.
-While taking an evening stroll along the Amazon river might sound dreamy, legend says to be wary of the terrifying shapeshifters that could hypnotize you to a point of no return!
+These supernatural shapeshifters are frequently sighted, and jungle residents have been known to avoid walking near the riverbanks at night in fear of encountering an Encantado.
+Legend says to be wary of the terrifying shapeshifters that could hypnotize you to the point of no return!

 Rufina’s heartbroken father rebuilt her grave to portray his daughter opening the doors to her own grave, which people can visit at Recoleta Cemetery.
 At night the gruesome shadow of her former self wanders around the cemetery and unearths dead bodies to ensure they haven’t suffered the same ugly fate.

-Chile´s Andean region attracts outdoor adventurist from around the world, the the abandoned town of La Noria in the country’s northern desert region has become a place of interest for ghost-story junkies.
+The abandoned town of La Noria in Chile’s northern desert region is a haunted destination and a place of interest for ghost-story lovers.

 During the 19th century, La Noria was a mining town fueled by slave labor.
-The town has since been deserted, but witnesses today claim to see ghosts of slaves wandering through the town’s decrepit cemetery.
-Chileans believe the spirits are from the countless number of open graves and exposed skeletal remains of the slaves that died horrible deaths and now continue to haunt the area.
+Today witnesses claim to see ghosts of slaves wandering through the deserted town’s decrepit cemetery.
+Some Chileans believe the spirits are from the countless number of open graves and exposed skeletal remains of the slaves that died horrible deaths and now continue to haunt the area.

-If you’re looking for a place to shock up your trip to Chile, then the horrifying graveyard of La Noria will certainly leave a memorable mark on your South American adventure.
-Ghosts wander the overturned graves of this abandoned Chilean town.
+If you’re looking for a place to shock up your trip to Chile, then the horrifying graveyard of La Noria will undoubtedly leave a memorable mark.